-Rheaply is rebuilding its technology, in coordination with Northwestern University, to (1) enable medical professionals responding to the COVID-19 pandemic to request resources and (2) provide a place for organizations to post their supplies, materials and other equipment repurposed for COVID-19.
-Presenting Rheaply’s Emergency Resource Exchange (ERx)
+Rheaply’s Emergency Resource Exchange (ERx), in coordination with Northwestern University’s Buffett Institute for Global Affairs, exists to (1) enable medical professionals responding to the COVID-19 pandemic to request resources and (2) provide a place for organizations to post their supplies, materials and other equipment repurposed for COVID-19.

-Our thoughts and best wishes are with you as the extent of coronavirus (COVID-19) in our state and around the nation becomes more evident, and more significant.
-Its spread not only continues to stress our medical facilities and supply chains, but also makes painfully obvious the need for a better way to find and disseminate valuable resources.
+Emergency resource shortages and inefficiencies stemming from coronavirus (COVID-19) in our state and around the nation continues stress our medical facilities and supply chains, making painfully obvious the need for a better way to find and disseminate valuable resources.
+ERx provides a more efficient way for PPE manufacturers and other organizations shifting to PPE production to connect with their community a

 Resource connectivity is at the foundation of what we do — but it’s even more critical during a public health crisis.

-To help bridge this gap between medical centers experiencing shortages and organizations able to provide immediate relief, Rheaply has been working around the clock designing a new free-to-use Emergency Resource Exchange (ERx).
+To help bridge this gap between medical centers experiencing shortages and organizations able to provide immediate relief, Rheaply’s ERx was built to support essential workers in the following ways: